terramate-io/terramate-docs/cli/getting-started/index.md

 - How to create a [Terramate Cloud](https://cloud.terramate.io) account and connect it to your project.

 Those examples hopefully give you a starting point and help you get insights into the capabilities of Terramate.
-This is just the tip of the iceberg and running code generation and change detection on scale can help you save a lot of time when maintaining or running Terraform.
+This quickstart is just the tip of the iceberg.
+Running code generation and change detection on the scale can help you save a lot of time when maintaining or running Terraform.

 ## Next steps